-Where a compound only contains nonmetal atoms, a covalent bond
+Where a compound only contains nonmetal atoms, a

+bonds.
 Therefore, both the atoms involved share a pair of electrons.

 Each atom gives one of its outer electrons to the electron pair, which

 More than one electron pair can be formed with

-half of the electrons coming from one atom and the rest from the other atom.
-An important
+half of the electrons coming from one atom and the rest from the other

-the same element or different elements.
+can be of the same element or different elements.
 In each molecule, the

-bonds between the atoms are strong but the bonds between molecules
+bonds between the atoms are strong but the bonds between molecules are

-bonds brittle.
+brittle.
 Many ceramic materials have covalent bonds.

-Compounds with covalent bonds may be solid, liquid or gas at
+Compounds with covalent bonds may be solid, liquid

+compound.
 The more atoms in each molecule, the higher a compound’s

 melting and boiling temperature will be.
 Since most covalent compounds

 contain only a few atoms and the forces between molecules are weak,

-Some Common Features of Materials with Covalent Bonds:
+Some Common Features of Materials with Covalent

 - Good insulators

-- Brittle or cleave rather than
+- If brittle often transparent and cleave rather than